isc-projects/bind9/doc/arm/reference.rst

 response is received.

 The ``tcp-keepalive`` option adds EDNS TCP keepalive to messages sent over TCP.
-Note currently idle timeouts in responses are ignored.
+Note that currently idle timeouts in responses are ignored.

 The server supports two zone transfer methods.
 The first, ``one-answer``, uses one DNS message per resource record transferred.
-``many-answers`` packs as many resource records as possible into a message. ``many-answers`` is more efficient, but is only known to be understood by BIND 9, BIND 8.x, and patched versions of BIND 4.9.5.
-You can specify which method to use for a server with the ``transfer-format`` option.
-If ``transfer-format`` is not specified, the ``transfer-format`` specified by the ``options`` statement will be used.
+``many-answers`` packs as many resource records as possible into a message, which is more efficient.
+It is possible to specify which method to use for a server via the ``transfer-format`` option; if not set there, the ``transfer-format`` specified by the ``options`` statement is used.

 ``transfers`` is used to limit the number of concurrent inbound zone transfers from the specified server.
 If no ``transfers`` clause is